-12. Related Parties
+10. Related Parties Transactions

-The Chief Constable is required to disclose material transactions with bodies or individuals that have the potential to control or influence the Chief Constable or to be controlled or influenced by the Chief Constable.
-Disclosure of these transactions allows readers to assess the extent to which the Chief Constable might have been constrained in his ability to operate independently or might have secured the ability to limit another party's ability to bargain freely.
+The PCC is required to disclose material transactions with bodies or individuals that have the potential to control or influence the PCC or to be controlled or influenced by the PCC.

-During 2016/17 there were no material related party transactions involving senior officers of the Constabulary, other than those included under employees' remuneration set out in Note 11 of these financial statements.
-All Chief Officers have been written to requesting details of any related party transactions and there are no disclosures.
+During 2016/17 there were no material related party transactions involving officers of the PCC or senior officers of the Constabulary, other than those included under employees' remuneration set out in Note 9 of these financial statements.
+The PCC and other senior officers have been written to requesting details of any related party transactions and there are no disclosures.

-Central Government has significant influence over the general operations of the Chief Constable, it is responsible for providing the statutory framework within which the Chief Constable operates, provides the majority of its funding and prescribes the terms of many of the transactions that the Chief Constable has with other parties.
-Income from central government is set out in Note 14 of these financial statements.
+Central Government has effective control over the general operations of the PCC, it is responsible for providing the statutory framework within which the PCC operates, provides the majority of its funding and prescribes the terms of many of the transactions that the PCC has with other parties.
+Income from central government is set out in Note 8 of these financial statements.

-Norfolk and Suffolk Constabularies have implemented significant collaborative arrangements; these are fully disclosed in Note 19.
+Norfolk and Suffolk Constabularies have implemented significant collaborative arrangements; these are fully disclosed in Note 33.